 Happy toddlers enjoying water and sand

-An inclusive playground that feels safe for toddlers as well as school-age children
+An inclusive play space that feels safe for toddlers as well as school-age children

 Open landscape, easy for parents to supervise

 Lots of engaging play areas for the youngest age-group 1-6

 Limited play options for school-age children

 We love the water and sand area where children can play and collaborate using basic natural elements.
 There are also plenty of old school play equipment available like slides, swings and climbing frames.
 Greenwich park itself is not very far away with its beautiful green landscape to have a picnic.
 The biggest negative side of the play space is that it gets very crowded around the most popular area.
 Looking at the amount of space available behind the cafe, it will hopefully be possible to expand the play area to include more equipment for older school-aged children which sill spread the crowds out.